ropensci/parzer/README.md

 - `biogeo::dms2dd`: very unlike functions in this package.
 You must pass separate degrees, minutes, seconds and direction to `dms2dd`.
-No exact analog is found in `parzer`, whose main focus is parsing messy geographic coordinates in strings to a more machine readable version
+No exact analog is found in `parzer`, whose main focus is parsing messy geographic coordinates in strings to a more machine readable version.

 ## Meta